joaomdmoura/machinery/README.md

       partial: :completed
     }

-  # Create guard conditions by adding new signatures
+  # Create guard conditions by adding signatures of the
-  # of the guard_transition/2 function, pattern matching
+  # guard_transition/2 function, pattern matching the
-  # the desired state you want to guard.
+  # desired state you want to guard.
   #
   # Guard conditions should return a boolean:
   # true: Guard clause will allow the transition